sonusingh-hub/appian-locust-performance/appian_locust/docs/source/debugging.rst

         self.client.record_mode = True

 5. Use ``run_single_user`` from locust to debug using IDE breakpoints.
 Please refer https://docs.locust.io/en/stable/running-in-debugger.html for more details on run_single_user.
-For IDE settings, refer https://docs.google.com/document/d/18SsM_8tv9b3E3ciZ16wtnLFh3VbOW7EsTdsz77gUPZ0/edit?tab=t.0

 .. code-block:: python